 Whilst these are all factual statements, there are no controlled clinical trials showing whether these particles speed aging.
 To investigate definitively two matched groups of people would need to be compared.
 One group would live with air purifiers and the control group would live without them.
 Ideally this would be for 30 years and health outcomes measured to see if any aspects of health were improved by breathing particle free air.
 So we do not know for sure.

 Even if such trial can be done a lot of us, I am afraid would no longer be here by the time the results were known – I am including myself.
 It would also be an extremely difficult trial to do.
 In the clinical trials of air purifiers people struggle to reduce particle count may even 50%.
 This is in people you have an illness that may be helped by an air purifier and therefore highly motivated.
 The EPA optimistically targets 80%.
 One of the problems is that the particles cannot be seen or sensed by people they can only be measured with particle counters.

 So buyers of air purifiers sometimes write enthusiastic reviews and blog posts online that an air purifier is wonderful without measuring the particle count before and after switching it on.
 So unfortunately despite the good review, it may be completely ineffective for the room they have it in and the way that they are using it.
-Some people also comment on how nice and quiet and air purifier is when it switched to a low setting and often do this to an air purifier in the bedroom at night.
+Some people also comment on how nice and quiet an air purifier is when it switched to a low setting, and often do this in the bedroom at night.

 It is a bit like turning off a car engine and commenting on how nice and quiet the car is-it may be quiet but it is not very effective with the engine off!